WangRaymond-Source/CSE110-LAB1/index.md

 # [Goals](#career-objective)
 ```
-   Be able retire my parents
+   Be able to have my parents retired
    Give back to the world
    Stay Healthy
 ```